 As previously mentioned, the well-known peer behind localhost:8086/attestation is actually holding the attestation requests.
 For each request forwarded to this peer, a Deferred object is created, which is attached to a yield.
 This is done in the on_request_attestation method (of the AttestationEndpoint class), which is called as self.attestation_request_callbacks[0] in on_request_attestation method (of the AttestationCommunity class).
 The yield will suspend the thread, which will now wait for the Deferred object to yield something.
 For this object to yield something, someone has to call the Deferred. callback(<value>) method on it.
 This is done when the agent behind main.py forwards a (POST: attest) HTTP request to the well-known peer.
 In the render_POST method of AttestationEndpoint class, for this type of request, the deferred object is retrieved, and called back with an attestation value (obtained from the (POST: attest) request) as the <value> parameter.
-This allows the Deferred object to yield this value, and, in turn, allows the on_request_attestation (of AttestationCommunity) method to continue executing, which was halted by its call to self.attestation_request_callbacks[0], i.e. on_request_attestation (of AttestationCommunity) eventually calls self. attestation_request_callbacks[1], i.e. on_attestation_complete, and finally sends back the attestation to the source peer.
+This allows the Deferred object to yield this value, and, in turn, allows the on_request_attestation_request_callbacks[0], i.e. on_request_attestation (of AttestationEndpoint).
+The on_request_attestation (of AttestationCommunity) eventually calls self. attestation_request_callbacks[1], i.e. on_attestation_complete, and finally sends back the attestation to the source peer.